Skip Navigation

 The AIM set to determine if the implementation of the change idea was successful

+75% of math teachers will use sentence stems in writing and discussion for abstract thinking within the CRA framework as evidenced by the CRA graphic organizer.
 75% of reading teachers will use the Montpelier Writing Graphic Organizer during routine writing and analytical writing assignments as evidenced by provided work samples at collaborative planning.

 IPI Target: 80% of classes will have a class average of 70% on unit post tests for unit 1